xxcordeau/TIL/README.md

  editor or the approvals view for your business project.
-Setting up an approval process can help your team standardize and adhere to effective governance to minimize risk when delivering work.
+Setting up an approval process ca

 Your team may need approval for issues as part of your business process before they can move to the next status in their workflow